grig23/primetime.en/help/AccountIQ/operation-affecting-user-segment.md

     * **Schedule**

-        You can schedule the activation time for this
+        You can schedule the activation time for the particular operation by setting their start and end date and time.

+        >[!NOTE]
+        >
+        >Duration of the time you set (using start and end dates) for activating an operation, it should be equal to the granularity you select.